 Know your carpeting cost with this carpet calculator

-Getting new carpet (or carpeting for the first time) is a great way to change the look and feel of a room.
-We recently finished our basement and adding carpet totally changed the look and feel of the whole area.
+Getting new carpet (or carpeting for the first time) is a great way to change a room’s look and feel.
+We recently finished our basement, and adding carpet totally changed the whole area’s look and feel.
 Carpeting adds warmth, and there is an added benefit of how it cuts down on noise reduction.
 It’s also a great way to add new options to your space.
 It’s one of the best types of flooring you can have.

 Carpet Calculator Cost